Though we started out with a capable rock crawling build, we decided on an overlanding Jeep build as our goals morphed.

 We have the stock Chrysler 3.6-liter “Pentastar” V-6, which provides 285 hp and 260 lb-ft of torque.
 Other than that, we’ve added a few items under the hood.

-- Optima Yellotop AGM battery
+- Dual Optima Yellotop AGM batteries

 - ARB Dual air compressor

 - MORE mount for air compressor

 - Superchips FlashPaq programmer

 - VIPER 5706V security system w/ mercury switch

 I’ve included our Superchips FlashPaq programmer in this section, as it really doesn’t have a home in any other category.